 The Christmas felt baubles are made the same way as the upcycled felt garlands.
 The main difference is in the use of craft wire instead of thread.
 That is because of the wire holding its shape.

-Again you can make these as upcycled felt baubles as big or as small as you want.
+Again, you can make these as upcycled felt baubles as big or as small as you want.

-Happy felting, and remember once you start it’s hard to stop.
-If you’re like me you will be on the lookout for old colourful woollen sweaters to turn into this fabulously festive felt tinsel.
-It’s a great way to add colour to your Christmas decorations and costs next to nothing to make.
+Happy felting, and remember once you start, it’s hard to stop.
+If you’re like me, you will look for old, colourful woollen sweaters to turn into this fabulously festive felt tinsel.

-Another great use for slightly larger sweater felt scraps, is to make sweater balls from them.
+Another great use for slightly larger sweater felt scraps is to make sweater balls from them.

 Check out some other cool Christmas crafts here.